charlenelefevre/SIGMA/README.md

 If your work makes use of SIGMA or any modified version derived from SIGMA, you agree to cite the following publications :

 • DOI associated to Zenodo registration of SIGMA:http://doi.org/10.5281/zenodo.2573887

 • Lefèvre, C., Min, M., Pagani, P., et al. 2020, A&A (subm.), SIGMA: Simple Icy Grain Model for Aggregates

 • The distribution of Hollow Spheres as defined in Min, M., Hovenier, J. W., and de Koter, A. 2005, A&A, 432, 909

 • The agreement between approximate methods ans DHS: Min, M., Rab, C., Woitke, P., Dominik, C., & Ménard, F. 2016, A&A, 585, A13, Multiwave- length optical properties of compact dust aggregates in protoplanetary disks

 • Any references associated to the refractive index data taken by the user.
-2 Installation

 -------------------------------------------------------------